KTH-DD2480-Fundsoft/pdm-assignment-3/Fundsoft/report.md

 PDM was the first project we picked.

-The project has a good CONTRIBUTING.md, where clear instructions are given on how to organize ones contribution.
-The project recomends using it's own product (PDM) to ensure formatting and linting and to document changes in a specific `news` directory.
-There is nothing wrong with the CONTRIBUTING file, but there is a lack of documentation of certain modules and the code in general.
+The project has a good `CONTRIBUTING.md`, where clear instructions are given on how to organize ones contribution.
+The project recomends using it's own product (`PDM`) to ensure formatting and linting and to document changes in a specific `news` directory.
+There is nothing wrong with the `CONTRIBUTING.md` file, but there is a lack of documentation of certain modules and the code in general.
 The instructions and documentation for running and using the product are very good and the product works as intended.